Why should onions have all the fun?!

 Then top it as you like!

-I’m going with Caesar dressing, lettuce, bacon, croutons—and to make it really special for Wendy, some crab.
+I’m going with Caesar dressing, lettuce, bacon, croutons—and to make it really special, some crab.

 And just imagine this with some summer heirloom tomatoes!